Thank you for your interest in becoming a licensed Georgia wildlife rehabilitator. Your interest in Georgia's wildlife is appreciated.

 - "Principles of Wildlife Rehabilitation: The Essential Guide for Novice and Experienced Rehabilitators"

 The documents are available from the National Wildlife Rehabilitators Association, 2625 Clearwater Rd., Suite 110, St. Cloud, MN 56301, (320) 230-9920, https://nwrawildlife.site-ym.com/store/ViewProduct.aspx?id=3436470

 Minimum Standards for Wildlife Rehabilitation can also be downloaded from International Wildlife Rehabilitation Councils web page: http://www.nwrawildlife.org/page/Minimum_Standards

 After you have acquired and reviewed these study materials - or whenever you feel sufficiently prepared - you should contact the Special Permit Unit to make arrangements to take the exam.
 If you fail to pass the exam, you must wait thirty days before attempting it again.

 Once you have passed the exam, the next step is to prepare your facilities for inspection.
 When your facilities are ready for inspection, submit your license application to the Special Permit Unit.
 We will then arrange for someone to inspect your holding, treatment, and rehabilitation areas.
 Upon approval of your facilities, the permit will be issued.

-Wildlife rehabilitation permits are annual and are valid April 1 to March 31 of the next year.
+Wildlife rehabilitation permits are valid for five years and must be renewed by March 31 of the fifth year.